 Twirling

 She is constantly spinning around.
 I didn’t think much of it when she was little because she was a little girl twirling around.
-I didn’t realize that this was more than the “normal.”
+I didn’t realize that this was more than “normal.”

 Clumsy